What is Microfinance?

-Microfinance loans are small loans given out to individuals who are too poor to qualify for traditional bank loans.
 Hearts for Hue provides microfinance loans to poor women with the aim of sustainable economic support, income generation, and employment creation.
 A small number of disabled or otherwise marginalised men are also supported.

 Hearts for Hue works with the local authority and the local women’s union to assess the level of poverty and capacity for business development.
 Interested women are invited to take part in an introductory lesson in microfinance.
 Following the lesson, women can fill out an application form for the program.
-Selection criteria is based on the level of poverty, need, and business development capacity.
+Selection criteria is based on the level of need and capacity for business development.

-Once women are chosen for the program, H4H starts training a Community Management Board who oversee the loan program locally.
+Once borrowers are chosen for the program, H4H starts training a Community Management Board who oversee the loan program locally.
 This training covers both the general theory of microfinance and technical skills such as working with excel.
 The training course can be accessed here.

-Hearts For Hue believes in the importance of supporting one another, therefore women are placed into groups of ten borrowers.
+Hearts for Hue believes in the importance of supporting one another, therefore women are placed into groups of ten borrowers.
 These groups are expected to assist each other with payments and business.
 If one member is unable to pay back their loan fully, the group assists financially.
 Women are encouraged to share ideas and help each other out with their businesses.
 This creates a strong network of financially independent women.

-Hearts For Hue reinvests these funds in other activities that support microfinance clients such as business development skills training and providing education opportunities for children.
+Hearts for Hue uses interest payments in other activities that support microfinance clients such as business development skills training and providing education opportunities for children.
 It also retains a small amount to cover program management expenditures.
 We have carried out our Microfinance Program in Hue City since 2011 and currently provides services to over 600 marginalised families.